RKG-3 anti-tank grenade: Design

 The fuze in the handle activates the grenade.
 When the parachute deploys, its ejection throws a weight to the rear of the handle and disables the safety.
 When it impacts or stops, inertia causes the weight to fly forward and hit the spring-loaded firing pin, which activates the primer detonator in the base.
 This sets off the booster charge in the base of the shaped charge, detonating and enhancing the main charge.
 The sensitive fuze guarantees that the grenade will detonate if it impacts any target.

 Armour penetration depends on the model.
 The original RKG-3 used a basic shaped charge with a steel liner and could penetrate 12.5 cm against Rolled Homogeneous Armor (RHA).
 The RKG-3M used a copper-lined shaped-charge warhead and had a penetration of 165 mm; the RKG-3T had an improved copper liner that had a penetration of 170 mm.
 The RKG-3EM has a larger warhead and boasts a penetration of 220 mm.

 History

-The RKG-3 was adopted into service in 1950.
-A few years later it was replaced by the improved RKG-3M and enhanced RKG-3T.
-Thicker top armor caused the Soviets to develop the larger RKG-3EM.
-In early 1970s the Soviet Army replaced this grenade with the RPG-18, but many other countries and guerrilla movements are still using the RKG-3 in their armed forces.
-It was used extensively during the 1973 Yom Kippur War.

-Ulrike Meinhof was injured by an RKG-3 while training with the PLO in a Syrian training camp.
+The RKG-3 was adopted into Soviet service in 1950, having superseded the RPG-43, RPG-40 and RPG-6 series.

+Later, it was replaced by the disposable RPG-18 rocket launcher in 1972, but it saw limited use during the Soviet–Afghan War, mostly for demolishing buildings and destroying enemy equipment.

+Other countries made ample use of the RKG-3 series: Viet Cong sappers made use of RKG-3 grenades against bunkers and other fortified positions during the Vietnam War.
+According to Rottman, these grenades could penetrate almost 6 ft of hard soil.
+During the Arab–Israeli conflict, both Egypt and Syria were supplied with RKG-3s, with the former receiving assistance to produce them locally.

+Both RKG-3 and RKG-3M grenades were used by Chechen forces against the Russians during the First Chechen War.

+Iraq War

-RKG-3 grenades were widely used by Iraqi insurgents against American Humvees, Strykers and MRAPs.
+During the Iraq War, the Iraqi insurgency made widespread use of RKG-3 grenades which replaced improvised explosive devices.
+Their main targets were American Humvees, Strykers and MRAPs.